bbauska/zombiePolitics/README.md

 media treat their audiences to an endless stream of alarming images and dehuman­ izing stories about rampaging young people who allegedly occupy a domestic war zone.
-Youth are no longer categorized as Generation X, Y, or Z. Cn the contrary, they are now defined rhetorically in mainstream media as “Generation Kill,” “Killer Children,” or, as one CNN special labeled them, “Killers in Our Midst.”5
+Youth are no longer categorized as Generation X, Y, or Z. Cn the contrary, they are now defined rhetorically in mainstream media as "Generation Kill," "Killer Children," or, as one CNN special labeled them, "Killers in Our Midst."5</p>

-Capitalizing on shocking and sensational imagery not only swells the media’s bot­ tom line; it also adds fuel to a youth panic that insidiously portrays young people as pint-size nihilists and an ever-present threat to public order.
+<p>Capitalizing on shocking and sensational imagery not only swells the media’s bot­
+tom line; it also adds fuel to a youth panic that insidiously portrays young people as pint-size nihilists and an ever-present threat to public order.
 Such negative and demeaning views have had disastrous consequences for young people as their lives